 Of course, if you’re going to Banff you will need a hotel!
 The number of hotels and hostels in the area is quite frankly overwhelming.

 We decided to stay at the Rundlestone Lodge in their spa loft suite and it was gorgeous!
 The location was only a short 5-minute walk to town and there was a bar and restaurant on-site as well as a pool and hot tub!

 We wrote a massive blog that is a guide on where to stay in Banff – it will give you a ton more suggestions in different price ranges and locations!

-And there you have it, 33 amazing things to do in and around Banff!
+And there you have it, 33 amazing things to do in Banff, Canada!
 If you even just check a couple of these activities off your list while you’re in Banff you’re guaranteed to have a blast – just like we did!